-This study is the first to our knowledge to estimate the economic cost of COPD in Morocco.
-The results showed that the direct and indirect cost was estimated at \$1816.6 and \$709.5 respectively.
+To our knowledge, this is the first study to estimate the economic cost of COPD in Morocco.
+The results showed that the direct and indirect cost was estimated at \$1816.6 and \$709.5, respectively.

-The annual per patient direct medical cost was reported as \$10367 in the USA, while in Asian countries, such as Iran, Korea, and Singapore, the annual per patient direct medical cost was reported as \$1544, \$3077, and \$2335 respectively.
-In Europe, it's varies from \$1889 in Spain to \$11787 in Norway [25].
-The variability of DHC between countries is due to differences in the unit prices of different healthcare services, variation in care practices, and the variability of the COPD patients included in each study in terms of disease severity and the different methods used for evaluating the cost.
+The annual per-patient direct health cost was reported as \$10,367 in the USA, while in Asian countries, such as Iran, Korea, and Singapore, the annual per-patient direct medical cost was reported as \$1544, \$3077, and \$2335, respectively.
+In Europe, it varies from \$1889 in Spain to \$11,787 in Norway [25].
+The variability of direct health costs between countries is due to differences in the unit prices of different healthcare services, variation in care practices, and the variability of the COPD patients included in each study in terms of disease severity and the different methods used for evaluating the cost.

 In European countries, the cost of work productivity loss varied between approximately \$300 and \$5000 [25].
-It was estimated at \$20844, \$5243, \$5467 in the USA, Japan, and South korea, respectively [3].
+It was estimated at \$20,844, \$5243, and \$5467 in the USA, Japan, and South Korea, respectively [3].
 The variability observed in the indirect cost between countries is related to differences in the approach used.

-Our results indicated that the proportion of DHC corresponding to pharmacological costs was (42.5%).
+Our results indicated that the proportion of direct health costs corresponding to pharmacological costs was 42.5%.
 This result is similar to the one found in a Spanish study (44.5%) [26].
-However, the cost of medications used in the management of COPD accounted for between 4 and 33% of total DHC across countries [3].
+However, the cost of medications used in the management of COPD accounted for between 4 and 33% of total direct health costs across countries [3].
 This disparity in drug costs in various countries is due to variations in prescribing practices.
 The higher percentage of medication cost in our study may be explained by the fact that our survey was conducted in a tertiary center, where most patients (78%) had advanced COPD (C-D).
-The review of Rehman et al. [27] reported that medication cost was higher for patients attending tertiary care facilities than for patients attending primary care facilities.
+The review of Rehman et al. reported that medication cost was higher for patients attending tertiary care facilities than for patients attending primary care facilities [27].

-The cost of hospitalization constituted (22.1 %) of total direct costs.
-This proportion is similar to that found in Spain (23.1%) [26], in Russia (22%), in the Netherlands (20%) and, in UK (20%) [3].
-In other countries such as France, Italy, this percentage exceeds 50% [3].
+The cost of hospitalization constituted 22.1% of total direct costs.
+This proportion is similar to that found in Spain (23.1%) [26], in Russia (22%), in the Netherlands (20%), and in the UK (20%) [3].
+In other countries, such as France, Italy, this percentage exceeds 50% [3].